Dear reader, welcome to my blog.

-I like to think I’m not your average food blogger, because of the way that I approach blogging.
+I like to think that I’m not your average food blogger, due to the way that I approach blogging.

 Le Petit Oeuf started in July 2014 and I soon realised that I wasn’t doing it for the followers, re-pins, monetisation or free food.
 Instead, I want people to read my words and think about them.
 In our digital age of visual fetishisation and split second attention spans, it feels like a lot to ask.

 Why should you read my words above all the other bloggers?

 It’s the perspective.
 Instead of raving about how my latest cookie recipe is “THE BEST IN THE WORLD!!!” or what my dog has done recently (OK, he does feature occasionally), my thoughts come from my personal experience of food.
 Not as a gourmet or critic, but through my existential connection to it, my personal, human perception of it.
 How does my experience of food reflect in my life, and how does that make me feel?
 How does that reflect upon the rest of the world?

 This quasi-philosophical approach led me to enrol on the Food Policy MSc course at City, University of London.
 Founded by one of the most respected minds in the UK food world, the inimitable Tim Lang and led by Corinna Hawkes, this course gives people the skills they need to understand and change the food system.
 For the better.

 Deep down, I think that’s what I want to do, I want to change the food system.
 I don’t know how or even, yet, but I can only discover the answer by continually delving into the food world.